CDRH/genoa_mukurtu/README.md

 ## Further Customizations
 We've made numerous other customizations to Mukurtu's default configuration.
 Read more about them in the [Customizations document](docs/customizations.md)

+## Optimizations
+Read more about [Drupal and Mukurtu optimizations](docs/optimizations.md) to have the site perform the best for users.